rls-moe/secl/README.md

 ## Project Status

-SECL is in Version "0.9.5".
+SECL is in Version "0.9.6".

-Most features are now part of the reference implementation in this repository.
-The last missing function is `loadd`, merge has been implemented recently.

-A non-formal specification can be found at [hackmd](https://hackmd.io/s/rylGmiXr-) or in this repository under SPECS.md (hackmd might be more up-to-date than SPECS.md)
+A non-formal specification can be found at in this repository under SPECS.md

 ## SECL vs JSON vs XML